slowed metabolism?

 Argument about boundaries is too complicated to engage in.
 However brilliant, Harry Guest is abidingly on the borderline (although Eric included him in the original “BPR” list).
 Mark Williams was heavily performance-oriented and the texts are not especially complex.
 I have not seen this McMillan book, although I suspect it is full of experimental elements as well as being of high quality.

 I have tagged titles I recognise, but it is always possible that radically original work is in the source list but not excerpted because I did not recognise it.
 I hope that is true, but I can’t really check this.
 Philip Pacey’s book is excellent and I must admit I only found out who he was in about 2018.
-Another question is about the energy of the scene as a whole.
-I recovered just under 600 titles by individual authors for 1983 – lower than some years in the late 1970s but much higher than the starting-point around 1970.
-So the overall level of activity is high, even if you can't also point to a steep gradient of ascent.

 ‘Intermediate spirit receiver’ was actually written by Allen Fisher but published under the name McCarthy as a gesture... of solidarity? of distaste for ownership, even of cultural goods?
 We are allowed to speculate.